YottaDB/YDB-Web-Server/doc/auth-auth.md

 # Authorization
 Currently, nothing is done with the authorization of RO/RW except to populate the `HTTPREADWRITE` variable.
 It's the responsibility of the end application to check this variable for how it wants to use it.
+If you use other authorizations besides "RW", `HTTPREADWRITE` will remain zero.

 # Miscelleanous considerations
 ## Using `--token-timeout {n}`